-The Athletic Training Program is divided into two phases.
-Phase I includes the Pre-Professional requirements and Phase II, the Professional requirements.
-In Phase I, the student completes prerequisite coursework that assists in establishing a foundation for the next phase as well as meeting university general education requirements.
-Phase II, the Professional Phase, is the heart of the academic program where the student completes core courses and degree requirements along with clinical rotations.
-Classroom (didactic) and clinical opportunities are incorporated into both phases.
+The Master of Science in Athletic Training Program is a six semester program.
+Students enter the program after having completed a bachelor's degree in any field and the program specific prerequisite coursework.
+Students will gain experiences with on-campus intercollegiate sports as well as specific off-campus clinical assignments.
 Athletic Training Educational Competencies published by the National Athletic Trainers' Executive Committee for Education and the role delineation study conducted and published by the Board of Certification (BOC) provide the structure for classroom and clinical education.
 Upon program completion, graduates from Emporia State University Athletic Training Program are eligible to take the Board of Certification examination.

-Admission Criteria into the AT Program
+Admission Criteria into the MSAT Program